pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 To log out from your currently chosen backend, run the [`pulumi logout` CLI command]({{< relref "/docs/reference/cli/pulumi_logout" >}}).
 This will remove all credentials information from `~/.pulumi/credentials.json` and you will need to log in again before performing any subsequent stack or state operations.

-To change backends, simply run `pulumi logout` followed by `pulumi login` with the desired backend (or just leave it blank for the default).
+To change backends, run `pulumi logout` followed by `pulumi login` with the desired backend (or just leave it blank for the default).

 ### Migrating Between Backends